kubesphere/kubesphere/docs/en/guides/How-to-run-KubeSphere-core.md

 ## 4. Set Up KubeSphere Core's configuration

-The KubeSphere Core module will read the `kubesphere.yaml` file in the current directory and the `kubesphere.yaml` file in the `/etc/kubesphere` directory to load the configuration at startup.
+The KubeSphere Core module will read the `kubesphere.yaml` file in the current directory and the `kubesphere.yaml` file in the `/etc/kubesphere` directory, then load the configuration at startup.
 You can choose a path to set your configuration locally.

 ## 5. Run KubeSphere apiserver

-You can execute `go run cmd/ks-apiserver/apiserver.go` in the `$GOPATH/src/kubesphere.io/kubesphere` directory to start Kubesphere apiserver
+You can execute `go run cmd/ks-apiserver/apiserver.go` in the `$GOPATH/src/kubesphere.io/kubesphere` directory to start KubeSphere apiserver

 > If you want to understand the specific meaning of each configuration, you can view it by `go run cmd/ks-apiserver/apiserver.go --help` or read the module's design and developer documentation.